Assessments

 We will review the evidence and either feedback areas requiring additional clarification or will recommend to our Assessment Programme Lead that designation be confirmed.
 We will let you know the decision and if the recommendation can proceed to the Regulation Committee.

 The confirmation decision is made by the Regulation Committee.
 It will be made on the recommendation of the DG for Regulation.
-A letter of designation will be sent by the DG to your HoP – this letter is published on our website alongside the assessment report.
+A letter confirming the accreditation will be sent by the DG to your HoP – this letter is published on our website alongside the assessment report.

 Please contact us by emailing regulation@statistics.gov.uk if you have any questions about compliance checks or assessments.